 With that said, Paihia is the more convenient option and more tours are offered from there.
 The downside to Paihia is that it is much busier and in summer, is filled with tourists.
 Russell, on the other hand, remains far less crowded.

 Austria Motel – If being close to town is important then you can’t beat the Austria Motel.
-This place is super affordable and offers studio and 2 bedroom apartments.
+This place is super affordable and offers studio and 2-bedroom apartments.
 This is a very welcoming place to stay with great facilities.

 Chalet Romantica – As you may have guessed Chalet Romantica is for couples visiting the Bay of Islands.
 This small boutique hotel is one of the best rated in town and comes with all the nice luxuries without a ridiculous price.
-The views from the property are amazing and it includes breakfast with every room.
+The views from the property are amazing and it includes breakfast for every room.

 Motel Russell – If you’re after a budget option in Russell this is your best option.
 For just over $100 NZD a night you can get yourself a studio in this modest motel.
-The reviews are quite good but its nothing fancy.
+The reviews are quite good but it’s nothing fancy.